patrick-crawford/WEB422-Backup/notes/angular-socketio-intro.md

 #### Step 4: Adding a new ChatWindowComponent

-For our example, we will place all of the code within a single "ChatWindowCompoment".
+For our example, we will place all of the code within a single "ChatWindowComponent".
 To create this Component, execute the usual Angular CLI code: `ng g c chatWindow`

-With our new ChatWindowComponent created, we can update chat-window.compoment.ts to use the following code:
+With our new ChatWindowComponent created, we can update chat-window.component.ts to use the following code:

 ```js
 import { Component, OnInit } from '@angular/core';